 Our policies and procedures manual will guide you through your academic career.
 This manual includes detailed instructions for most situations you may encounter as a graduate student at WSU.
-Also, the Table of Contents for the Policies and Procedures Manual will quickly help you find what you’re looking for.

 Our website walks you through the steps and deadlines for completing your graduate degree.
 Access the graduate school deadlines for master’s or doctoral degree links to make sure you complete all the necessary steps on-time to graduate, including participating in commencement.
 When you reach the final semester of your program and are ready to graduate, visit the commencement website.